-1. Entering into new situations and meeting new people or animals may stress-out our dog.
+1. Entering into new situations and meeting new people or animals may stress our dog.
 Perhaps you acquired a new family pet, just had a baby, or someone new is now living in your home.
 Novelty may not be a dog’s best friend; it may be the reason he is stressed.

-2. A very common source of stress for some dogs is loud noises.
-This is one of the most obvious stressors as you can see the dog react immediately when there are loud noises such as thunderstorms or fireworks.
-Some dogs also get stressed from noises of household appliances like vacuum cleaners or garbage disposals.
+2. A prevalent source of stress for some dogs is loud noises.
+This is one of the most obvious stressors, as you can see the dog react immediately when there are loud noises such as thunderstorms or fireworks.
+Some dogs also get stressed from the noises of household appliances like vacuum cleaners or garbage disposals.
 Some vacuum cleaners for pet hairare designed to be quieter than normal with the hopes of not disturbing your dog as much.

 - If you have recently moved to a new home, this may be stressful for your dog.
 Any change in environments such as dog daycare, or boarding, can be a stress factor.

-4. Changes in household routines can take its toll on your pet.
+4. Changes in household routines can take their toll on your pet.
 If you are working new hours and have kids going back to school after the holidays, stress can be triggered.
 A change in a routine because of the holidays may cause your dog anxiety.